 Most of the time, forms of deep breathing becomes a focus to help stay in the now or “present” as well as a way of redirecting the mind.

-Through repeated practice, mindfulness meditation helps to control thoughts and helps ground practitioners in the present moment, this way they have the potential of living a more fruitful, less worrisome life.
+Through repeated practice, mindfulness meditation helps to control thoughts and helps ground practitioners in the present moment.
+Thus, giving the practitioner means to potentially, living a more fruitful, less worrisome life.

 2. Mantra (chanting-type) Meditation

-To understand mantra meditation, let's first discuss what a "mantra" is.
+To understand mantra meditation, let’s first discuss what a “mantra” is.
 A mantra can be different things to different practitioners.
-It can be very broad or very specific to that individual.
-Mantra's can be a syllable, word, or phrase.
-Regardless, it is mostly the same syllable, word or phrase repeated over and over, but it can differ as well.
+It can be very broad or specific to that individual.
+Mantra’s can be a syllable, word, or phrase.
+Regardless, it is most often the same syllable, word or phrase repeated over and over.

-Mantra meditation is another Buddhist-linked form of meditation, but it can also be found in the Hindu culture.
+Mantra meditation is another Buddhist-linked form of meditation.
+However, it can also be found in the Hindu culture.
 Instead of focusing solely on breathe or bodily sensations, mantra meditation uses chants to ground the individual in the present moment.
-Oftentimes mantra's are closely linked to mantra meditation or mindfulness mediation practices or a combination of the two.
+Oftentimes, mantra’s are closely linked to mantra meditation or mindfulness mediation practices, or a combination of the two.

 Sometimes the chants have personal meaning.
 Other practices focus only on repeating a word or sound.
-This is said to help to clear the mind and create spiritual balance within, as well as a way to keep out un-wanted thoughts or emotions.
-Music or melody can be a part of this type of meditation as well, it depends on where you are practicing, and individual purpose.
+This is said to help clear the mind and create spiritual balance within.
+Furthermore, keeping out un-wanted thoughts or emotions.
+Music or melody can be a part of this type of meditation, it depends on where you are practicing, and individual purpose.

 3. Visual-Type Meditation

-The last "type" of meditation we will discuss is visual meditation.
-Now when we talk about "type of meditation", visualization is really a strategy or technique used within the practice of various forms of meditation.
+The last “type” of meditation we’ll discuss is visual meditation.
+Now when we talk about “type of meditation”, visualization is really a strategy or technique used within the practice of various forms of meditation.

-When using visualization within the practice of meditation, the aim is different then what you may think of with traditional mediation, which usually is about letting thoughts and/or emotions "pass", focusing on the now, instead.
-Visualization, is about focusing on a image, this could be a person, place or event, allowing it to guide your thoughts toward a reality that you may want to happen.
+When using visualization within the practice, the aim is different then what you may think of with traditional mediation.
+Usually is about letting thoughts and/or emotions “pass”, focusing on the now.
+Visualization, is about focusing on an image.
+For example, this could be a person, place or event.
+Furthermore, allowing it to guide your thoughts toward a reality that you may want to happen.

 Where to Practice Meditation?

 There is no short answer to this.
-Meditation can be practiced in many different locations, some would even say, anyway.
-Examples include the home (study, bedroom), outside (pool, backyard), a garden, churches, studios, parks, while they're walking, even in the car.
+Meditation can be practiced in many different locations.
+For example, at home (study, bedroom), outside (pool, backyard), a garden, churches, studios, parks, while they’re walking, even in the car.

-However, more realistically there are going to be places very personal to some that allow them to sink deeper into the practice, because it provides comfort, peace, tranquility, quietness, etc.
+However, more realistically there are going to be places very personal to some that allow them to sink deeper into the practice.
+Maybe this “place” provides comfort, peace, tranquility, or extreme quietness.

-It's really about trial and error sometimes, you may try a few places and just feel one is superior for you then the others.
+Sometimes, it’s about trial and error.
+For instance, you may try a few places and just feel one is superior for you then the others.
 You may even be someone who prefers to meditate in a group setting, or with guided meditation in a class of some sort.
 The point is, not only are different forms of meditation very unique and individualized, so are how people go about selecting their space, time, or even objects within their space.

 What A Meditation Session May Look Like? (talk about guided meditation)

-Again, like we discussed with "best places to meditate", what the space looks like or may look like depends on the person.
+Likewise to what we discussed with “best places to meditate”, what the space looks like, depends on the person.

-Some, (like in the graphic above), prefer very little in the room, just a space with them and their yoga mat (or meditation mat).
-While others enjoy the sound of running water, so they may add a water element, some enjoy warm colors (warm, soft, neutral, etc.).
+Some prefer very little in the room, just a space with them and their yoga mat (or meditation mat).
+While others enjoy the sound of running water.
+Consequently, they may add a water element.
+Others enjoy warm colors (warm, soft, neutral, etc.).
 You may simply sit in front of your computer and listen to a guided session, and that works just fine for you.

-You have your outdoor enthusiast that actually design outdoor meditation spaces for themselves.
-Some enjoy light and bright spaces, while others mimic a professional studio in their home to some degree.
+The outdoor enthusiast may even design an outdoor meditation spaces for themselves.
+Some enjoy light and bright spaces.
+While others mimic a professional studio in their home, to some degree.

 There is no right answer, it’s what works for the you, the practitioner!

-In conclusion, as with any therapy, the more high quality studies that are performed, the better, more accurate knowledge the public will have on these therapies.
-However, given the current research, meditation seems to be a low-risk, low-cost way to help manage stress, anxiety as well as conditions caused by stress.
+As with any “therapy”, the more high quality studies that are performed, the better, more accurate knowledge the public will have on these techniques.
+However, given the current research, meditation seems to be a low-risk, low-cost way to help manage stress, anxiety, even conditions caused by stress.

-For some, the best times to perform meditation is in the morning, as this can set you up for a less stressful experience during your daily routines by calming oneself early in the day, others will differ in thought.
+For some, the best times to perform meditation is in the morning.
+This may set you up for a less stressful experience during your daily routines, by calming oneself early in the day.

-As always, thanks for stopping by and please share your experiences with meditation and the positive benefits it's had on your life in the comments section of this blog.
+As always, thanks for stopping by.
+Please share your experiences with meditation and the positive benefits it’s had on your life in the comments section of this blog.